barionleg/cesium.wiki.gs/Contributor's-Guide.md

 <a name="eclipsetips">
 ## Eclipse Tips

-* In Eclipse, use Ctrl-Shift-R to search and open files in the workspace.
+* Use Ctrl-Shift-R to search and open files in the workspace.

 ![The Open Resource dialog](openresource.png)

+* Use Ctrl-Shift-F to auto format selected code or an entire file.

 <a name="testtips">
 ## Test Tips